arobb/ansible-gcp/README.md

 ```

 # Unifi
-Install LetsEncrypt certificates (or renew an expired one) and bring the Unifi network application up to latest
+Install LetsEncrypt certificates (or renew an expired one)
 ```
 ansible-playbook -i hosts unifi-playbook.yaml
 ```